Makerfabs/Makerfabs_FAQ/readme.md

 MakePython is mainly for ESP32 and ESP8266, which supports development in c++ with arduino IDE, and development in micropython with uPyCraft.

+ESP32 also supports the Arduino IDE, please refer to ESP32 development environment setup under Arduino.

 ## Type

 ### ESP32